-A wide variety of cards, candles and CD’s are available to purchase from the Centre.
+A wide range of cards, prints and CD’s are available to purchase from the Centre.

 CD's can be purchased in person or by contacting the office by email, telephone or by post.
 They are priced at £5.00 each (if you would like us to post them to you, please contact the office on 01904 464900 and we will advise on postage charges.

 |THE PATH OF PRAYER - How does our prayer change over the years?